 Accommodation in Taiwan

-The major downside to accommodation in Taiwan is that it’s not modern.
-Humidity also affects accommodation greatly.
-Apartments in Taiwan can get hot and humid in the summer months unless one is willing to spend more money on air conditioning.
+The downside to accommodation in Taiwan is that apartments aren't all that modern and are generally rather small.
+Humidity also affects accommodation significantly.
+Apartments in Taiwan can get hot and humid in the summer months, and although most have air conditioning, cooling it down will result in high electricity bills.

 Quality of life in Taiwan

-Taiwan is much safer than what many expats may be used to.
+Taiwan is a safe destination, more so than what many expats may be used to.
 It's possible to walk around alone in most cities, even at night.

 Taiwan suffers from extreme air pollution.
-This is especially the case in larger cities like Taipei.
-It's very common to see residents walking around with face masks.
+This is especially the case in larger cities such as Taipei.
+It's not uncommon to see residents walking around with face masks.
 There are also times when the air pollution gets so bad that residents are advised to stay indoors.

 Large cities in Taiwan tend to be crowded and noisy.
-The cities are densely populated which can come as quite a shock to expats.
-Expats who are used to space and quiet will take some getting used to the hustle and bustle in Taiwanese cities.
+The cities are densely populated, which can come as quite a shock to expats.
+Expats who are used to space and quiet will need some time to get used to the hustle and bustle of Taiwanese cities.

 Lifestyle in Taiwan

-Taiwan has a variety of down-time options that will suit any kind of expat.
-It's very easy to find beautiful day time spots for expats looking to be outdoors.
-Taiwan also has a fun nightlife scene.
-Most expats and locals are open and friendly, making it easy to find someone to have a drink with, even if it's short notice.
+Taiwan has a variety of things for expats to do in their downtime.
+It's very easy to find beautiful spots where expats can spend a day enjoying the outdoors, and Taiwan also has a fun nightlife scene.
+Most expats and locals are open and friendly, making it easy to find someone to have a drink with, even if it's on short notice.

 The food scene in Taiwan is incredible.
-Street food is everywhere.
-It’s delicious and very budget-friendly.
+Street food is delicious and friendly to the wallet and can be found everywhere.
 Convenience stores like 7-Eleven also make it easy for residents to get tasty food on the run.
 Even going out for a night or eating at a nice restaurant in Taiwan is very affordable compared to the prices in most Western countries.

 Getting around in Taiwan

-Public transportation in Taiwan is everywhere.
-The country has an excellent range of options including trains, subways and buses.
-To add to this, public transportation is also very cheap.
-This makes it easy and affordable for exapts to get around the country.
+The public transportation in Taiwan is excellent.
+Taiwan has a wide range of options, including trains, subways and buses.
+To add to this, public transport is also very cheap.
+This makes it easy and affordable for expats to get around the island.

 An issue many foreigners experience in Asian countries is that navigation apps in their home language aren't available.
-However, new arrivals can rest assured that they can still use their favourite navigation apps like Google Maps in Taiwan.
-This makes getting around without getting too lost a reality.
+That said, new arrivals can rest assured that they can still use their favourite navigation apps like Google Maps in Taiwan.

-Taiwan has very strict rules when it comes to using public transport.
+Taiwan has stringent rules when it comes to using public transport.
 This especially applies to the subway system.
-Some expats may be shocked to find out that they aren't even allowed to drink water on the subway.
-The reason for these strict rules is to keep the subway system clean.
+Some expats may be shocked to find that they aren't even allowed to drink water on the subway.
+The reason for these strict rules is to keep these areas clean.

 Many expats choose not to drive in Taiwan.
 This is because roads tend to be congested and dangerous to drive on.
-Many Taiwanese drive scooters and don’t seem to follow the rules of the road.
+Taiwanese locals often drive scooters and may not always follow the rules of the road.
 This can take some getting used to.
 It's therefore advised for expats to stick to public transport.

 Weather in Taiwan

 Summers in Taiwan can take some getting used to.
-Temperatures can get extreme, with highs ranging between 80ºF and 87ºF (27ºC and 31ºC).
-What makes summers even more extreme is the intense humidity Taiwan experiences which often makes days feel much hotter than they are.
+Temperatures can get extreme, with highs ranging between 80°F and 87°F (27°C and 31°C).
+What makes summers even more extreme is the intense humidity Taiwan experiences, which increases the real-feel temperatures considerably.

-Like in many Asian countries, Taiwan suffers through an annual typhoon season.
+Like many Asian destinations, Taiwan suffers through an annual typhoon season.
 Typhoon season in Taiwan usually lasts from July until September.
-This season is characterised by extreme rain showers, thunderstorms, and strong winds.
+This season is characterised by extreme rain showers, thunderstorms and strong winds.
 Expats need to invest in proper raincoats and umbrellas if they want to survive the Taiwanese rainy season.